davidbonnet/astravel/README.md

 ## TODO

 - Provide a set of examples
-- Show how modify an AST
+- Show how to modify an AST